 - World Language: 2–3 years

 These programs are typically offered at no cost (with a few exceptions).
 Talk to your counselor or AP coordinator.

 - Dual credit: Community college courses often taught at the high school.
 Students earn both college and high school credit.

 - Advanced Placement: College-level courses taught at the high school.
 Many colleges grant credit, advanced placement or both to students who earn high AP exam scores.
 The Iowa Online AP Academy offers AP classes to students whose high schools don’t offer on-site classes.

 - Postsecondary enrollment: Courses taken through a college.
 Students earn college credit as well as high school credit for courses that meet district graduation requirements.

 - Career academy: Programs in specific technical fields at community colleges.
 Students prepare for entry and advancement in high-skill career fields.
 Students may earn both college and high school credit.

 ACT or SAT?

-- Four sections: English, math, reading, and science
+- Four sections: English, mathematics, reading and science

 - Time (with optional essay): 3 hours, 40 minutes

-- Two sections: Evidence-based reading and math, plus science questions throughout
+- Two sections: Evidence-based reading, mathematics and writing (optional), plus science questions throughout

-- Structure: Primarily multiple-choice, but math section requires you to produce your own answers
+- Primarily multiple-choice, but math section requires you to produce your own answers

 - Time (with optional essay): 3 hours, 50 minutes